When a Stamp May Be Applied: Registered Consignees

-REDS are revenue traders (governed largely by provisions under part V of the Excise Goods (Holding, Movement, Warehousing and REDS) Regulations 1992) who are permitted to receiveduty suspended goods from other Member States but are not permitted to hold them, ordispatch them, in duty suspension.
-The duty point on excise goods acquired by REDS iscreated at the point the goods are received by the REDS principal or, in the case of REDSagents, when they are received by the person on whose behalf the REDS is accounting forthe duty.
+Registered Consignees are revenue traders (governed largely by provisions under part 3 of the Excise Goods (Holding, Movement and Duty Point) Regulations 2010) who are permitted to receive duty suspended goods from other Member States but are not permitted to hold them, or dispatch them, in duty suspension.
+The duty point on excise goods is created at the point the goods are received by the Registered Consignee.
 Duty is accounted for at this point, but paid by deferment at a later date.

 Registered Consignees are able to acquire goods which have already had duty stamps affixed by their suppliers in other Member States.
 Their suppliers may already have applied the duty stamps themselves, either incorporated into the bottle label, or they might have obtained freestanding stamps.
 Alternatively, the Registered Consignees can acquire freestanding stamps themselves from HMRC’s contractor and send them to their suppliers for application overseas before the goods enter the UK.
 Registered Consignees can also obtain the design of the stamps and pass this to their suppliers so that the stamp can be incorporated into thebottle label.